 Israeli Women's Writing in Hebrew: 1948-2004

 The achievements of women’s writing in Hebrew rank among the unquestionable triumphs of Israeli feminism.
-From a (culturally speaking) atypical starting point of almost total exclusion from Hebrew language and literature, Israeli women writers have been able to ascend to a prominent position in the Hebrew literature of the last two decades.
-In the space of less than fifty years, Israeli literature has undergone a profound process of change, in which women played an important role.
-The talent of the women writers, coupled with the encouragement of women readers and academics, have helped women’s writing to progress from marginalization to its rightful status.
+From a (culturally speaking) atypical starting point of almost total exclusion from Hebrew language and literature, Israeli women writers have been able to ascend to a prominent position in the Hebrew literature of the early twenty-first century.
+In the space of less than fifty years, Israeli literature underwent a profound process of change, in which women played an important role.
+The talent of the women writers, coupled with the encouragement of women readers and academics, helped women’s writing to progress from marginalization to its rightful status.
 This change, which did not come about easily, was part of the struggle for equality of the sexes in every aspect of Israeli society.
 Before reviewing the accomplishments and analyzing the processes that produced the change, this article will focus briefly on the obstacles that confronted women authors writing in Hebrew.

 During the two thousand years of the Exile of the Jewish people, the Hebrew language became the exclusive province of men.
 Very few women either read it or wrote it (Parush 1994).
 Men rarely spoke the language, but they did learn it and were fluent in it for the purposes of prayer and the study of sacred texts.
 Perhaps more than any other tongue, Hebrew—as the original language of the scriptures—was identified with the patriarchal perception of the sacred.
 It is grammatically a gender-based language, divided entirely into masculine and feminine, with no neuter gender.
 Women were forced to wait until the language became secularized in order to find their place in it.
-By virtue of its being the holy tongue—the language of halakhah (Jewish religious law), law and ritual—ancient written Hebrew was created and preserved as part of cultural creativity solely by men.
+By virtue of its being the holy tongue—the language of The legal corpus of Jewish laws and observances as prescribed in the Torah and interpreted by rabbinic authorities, beginning with those of the Mishnah and Talmud.halakhah (Jewish religious law), law, and ritual—ancient written Hebrew was created and preserved as part of cultural creativity solely by men.
 Women’s exclusion from Hebrew, until approximately one hundred years ago, prevented them from playing a role in it, with the exception of rare instances (Kaufman, et al. 1999).

 The founding mothers of Hebrew women’s literature were thought of as “step-sisters,” in the words of Miron (1990)—and not only in the field of poetry, to which he relates, but also in the realm of prose.
 Despite being explicitly invited to participate in the new Hebrew literature, and even being pursued by literary editors, the first women writers were consigned to the “women’s section.”
 Amalia Kahana-Carmon (1991) employed this fitting metaphor to explain the difficulties of the women writers within Hebrew culture.
 Hebrew literature can be likened, in her view, to a “temple of the spirit” in which women are relegated to the “women’s section—the passive area in the synagogue, where one is expected to keep silent.”
 By contrast, the congregational prayers (considered more important in Judaism than the prayers of the individual) take place in the active area, where only men are situated.
 Thus, the masculine voice in literature is seen as that of the sheliah zibbur (who leads the congregation in prayer), while the women writers are forced to content themselves with the role of ezer ke-negdo (helpmate).

 The work of Devorah Baron, considered the founding mother of Hebrew women’s literature, is rich in elements drawn from Jewish tradition.
-As the daughter of a rabbi, Baron had the benefit of a religious education, which was rare at the time (although she was forced to hide behind a mehizah [divider] in order to study together with boys).
+As the daughter of a rabbi, Baron had the benefit of a religious education, which was rare at the time (although she was forced to hide behind a Synagogue partition between men and womenmehizah [divider] in order to study together with boys).
 That same education, along with her independent personality and her great talent, may have been what enabled her to fashion an individual style that regularly drew upon Jewish sources.
-But Rahel, the founding mother of Hebrew women’s poetry, who did not enjoy a similar education, wrote her earliest poems in Russian; yet she too relied on the Bible and made deliberate feminine use of allusions.
-The complex manner in which the women writers (some of whom received a religious education and others, a secular one) acquired the “father tongue” is among the central distinguishing characteristics of Hebrew women’s literature.
+But Rahel, the founding mother of Hebrew women’s poetry, who did not enjoy a similar education, wrote her earliest poems in Russian, yet she too relied on the Bible and made deliberate feminine use of allusions.
+The complex manner in which the women writers (some of whom received a religious education and others a secular one) acquired the “father tongue” is among the central distinguishing characteristics of Hebrew women’s literature.

 An additional obstacle confronting the women writers was the androcentrism of the Zionist revolution.
 The ideal of the “new Jew” in Zionist ideology reflected the dream of a “masculine revolution”—a transformation from weakness and passivity to power and aggressive activism (Biale 1992; Almog 2000).
 The myth of the fighting sabra, which was a by-product of the military struggle that accompanied the settlement of pre-State Palestine, and especially the establishment of the State of Israel, also led to the marginalization of women.
 Despite the existence of a feminist ethos in the Zionist-socialist movement, equality remained an unfulfilled promise, a pretty slogan that concealed a different reality (Hazelton 1977).
 And the meta-narrative of Hebrew literature—redemption of the people through redemption of the Land—is a Zionist male myth addressed by most of the works of prose produced in the 1940s and 1950s (Shaked 1993).